Sharon den Adel: Personal life

 Den Adel and long-term partner and bandmate Robert Westerholt have three children together.
 Their first child was born in December 2005.
 In February 2009, Den Adel announced that she was pregnant with her second child, who was born in June 2009.
-In November 2010, she announced that she was expecting her third child.
-The birth of her third son was announced in March 2011.
+In November 2010, she announced that she was expecting her third child, whose birth was announced in March 2011.

 Den Adel and Westerholt eventually married in 2018.